Hazard Detection & Collision Avoidance

 Apart from (one or two) Lidar sensors and RGB-D cameras cuyBot includes multiple sensors to register contacts with objects or humans.
 The robot’s outer hull is mounted via force sensors on the main chassis of the robot.
 If the outer hull collides with anything, it generates a signal on these sensors.
 In addition there are multiple capacitive sensors which detect close proximity to a human.
 Also the novel wheel units used on the robot (SmartWheels) enable the detection of external forces acting on the robot to some degree.

-Pepper is equipped with full-spectrum Light-Emitting Diodes (LEDs), speakers and microphones for immersive interaction and voice communications with humans (more details on this sensors).
+Pepper is equipped with full-spectrum Light-Emitting Diodes (LEDs), speakers and microphones for immersive interaction and voice communications with humans (more details).

 Additionally, the CROWDBOT Pepper is equipped with a custom sensor suite which includes two 2D SICK TiM571 LiDARs mounted on a base ring at the base of the robot to provide high resolution range data for mapping and obstacle detection.
 The ring itself is attached to Pepper’s base via three 3D printed connectors that conform to the curvature of Pepper’s base and provide a horizontal mounting surface.
 Also, an Intel RealSense D435 depth sensor was included due to its versatility and field of view, such sensor was integrated using a head mount developed in the H2020 European Project MuMMER (MultiModal Mall Entertainment Robot).